WebAssembly/component-model/design/mvp/Explainer.md

 * [TODO](#TODO)

-(Based on the previous [scoping and layering] proposal to the WebAssembly CG, this repo merges and supersedes the [Module Linking] and [Interface Types] proposals, pushing some of their original features into the post-MVP [future feature](FutureFeatures.md) backlog.)
+(Based on the previous [scoping and layering] proposal to the WebAssembly CG, this repo merges and supersedes the [module-linking] and [interface-types] proposals, pushing some of their original features into the post-MVP [future feature](FutureFeatures.md) backlog.)